Rental Property Maintenance Management Uganda: A Landlord's Complete Guide

 The tenant receives an automatic notification: the issue has been resolved.

 Why this matters: The cost is logged against the specific property and unit, automatically.
 No manual entry into a spreadsheet.
 No receipt photographed and saved to a folder.
-The complete financial record of the repair — date, description, cost, contractor — is attached to the maintenance record permanently.
+Date, description, cost and contractor stay attached to the maintenance record permanently.

 Step 4: The Audit Trail Is Complete